Very French - Very Trolley

 My mother once said—when she was over seventy—that she would finally buy a trolley.
 She hesitated for a long time because, in her mind, a trolley meant being old.
 Later, she was happy she did.
 It was a modern model, and she used to say: “This is my Mercedes.”

 But in France, a trolley doesn’t mean age.
 It’s normal.
 Practical.
-And somehow… very French.
-At least, that’s how it felt to me.
+And somehow — very French.